-Cognitive content relates directly to their earlier notion of cognitive base; the knowledge a manager brings to a situation.
-Cognitive structure relates to the principles for arranging the cognitive content; a component of the earlier notion of values encompassing the beliefs about causality a manager brings to a situation.
-Cognitive style has resonance in the preferences of the earlier notion of values.
-It is however a much wider concept and includes the preferences a manager has for collecting and processing information.
-Potentially it has many more facets including locus-of control

-(Rotter, 1966), Jungian preferences such as those assessed by the Myers-Briggs Type Indicator (Myers et al., 1998) and broad personality traits such as the 'Big Five' (Norman, 1963) which can be assessed with, for example, the NEO instruments (which were developed explicitly to operationalise the Big Five personality traits and are described in "Costa and McCrae, 1992).
+Cognitive style interacts with, but is different to cognitive content or structure.
+Cognitive style has resonance with the earlier notion of values (Hambrick and Mason, 1984), it is however a much wider concept and includes the preferences a manager has for collecting and processing information.
+Potentially it has many more facets including locus-of control (Rotter, 1966), Jungian preferences such as those assessed by the Myers-Briggs Type Indicator (Myers, McCaulley, Quenk, and Hammer, 1998) and broad personality traits such as the 'Big Five' (Norman, 1963) which can be assessed with, for example, the NEO instruments (which were developed explicitly to operationalize the Big Five personality traits and are described in "Costa and McCrae, 1992).
+Because cognitive style influences the information attended to, the means of processing that information and the preference for the value placed on particular types of information, it will affect how knowledge is assembled.
+Therefore cognitive structure is directly affected by cognitive style.